- Student Services

 The overarching goal of the internship program is to train ethically responsible psychologists who have the requisite knowledge, skills, and attitudes that are the foundation of the competent practice of professional psychology in a pluralistic society.

-Our interns provide individual psychotherapy, group therapy, couples counseling, crisis intervention, assessment and case disposition, programming, consultation, and supervision of graduate level trainees.
+Our interns provide individual psychotherapy, group therapy, crisis intervention, assessment and case disposition, programming, consultation, and supervision of graduate level trainees.

-We are proud of the high-quality, individualized training we offer interns and feel our program's particular strengths lie in our entire staff's commitment to training, the quality and quantity of supervision provided, our training in group psychotherapy, and the unique opportunities available through focus area placements, many of which provide opportunities to reach out to underserved groups.
+We are proud of the high-quality, individualized training we offer interns and feel our program's particular strengths lie in our entire staff's commitment to training, the quality and quantity of supervision provided, our training in group psychotherapy, training in and opportunities to provide supervision to practicum counselors, and the unique opportunities available through focus area placements, many of which provide opportunities to reach out to underserved groups.

 The deadline for electronic submission of applications is November 15th.
 Our APPIC program code number is 138911.